gavinrozzi/grwebsite/content/project/politicsoc.md

 +++

 I use this blog to cover politics and public affairs in the greater Ocean County, NJ region.
-Ocean County politics
+Ocean County Politics has become known for publishing in-depth accounts of county and municipal governmental activities and behind-the-scenes activities that influence the county's political climate.

 [Read Ocean County Politics here](https://politicsoc.com/)